tsnjcg/ps-sde-exercise/README.md

 ### Test

-`npm test` runs a Jest test that sends 100 fake destinations and drivers to `shipment.assignDrivers()`.
+`npm test` runs a Jest test that sends 100 random, fake destinations and drivers to `shipment.assignDrivers()` and validates that each destination is matched with a driver.

 ### Assumptions
 - Number of destinations and drivers will be the same